Bozhou Anhui, China Travel Guide

 Flourished as a major trade hub, especially for the trade of medicinal herbs.

 Bozhou was his birthplace and a strategic base for his campaigns.
 His legacy is deeply ingrained in the city, with parks, historical sites, and even an elaborate underground military tunnel system attributed to him.
-Visitors discover how Cao Cao's influence shaped the city, lending a tangible connection to an era of intense political intrigue and military prowess.
+Visitors discover how Cao Cao's influence shaped the city, lending a real link to an era of intense political intrigue and military prowess.
 His story is one of ambition, intelligence, and the forging of a new order, and Bozhou is where much of that story began.

 Birthplace of Cao Cao and Hua Tuo, with ancient military tunnels and a temple dedicated to Hua Tuo.